Complaining about councillors and devolved public bodies

 How the Ethical Standards Commissioner deals with complaints

 The Ethical Standards Commissioner will first decide if they can consider your complaint.
-If they can, they may ask you to provide further evidence.
+If they can, they might ask you to provide further evidence.

 Find out how your complaint will be dealt with on the Ethical Standards Commissioner website.